gavinlyonsrepo/cylon/Readme.md

 		* clean (without overwrite, BB checks the config in GUI).
 		* clean + overwrite (with overwrite permanent deletion)
 * System and package information displays
+	* Function also  run by -s or --system standalone
+	* inxi program feature
 * Rmlint remove duplicates and other lint
 	* option to view results file
 	* option to execute shell script with results
-* ClamAv anti-malware scan
+* ClamAv anti-malware scan (Check for updates feature)
-* RootKit hunter scan
+* RootKit hunter scan (check for updates feature)
 * password generator
 * ccrypt - encrypt and decrypt files:
 	* Encrypt a file